-We consider each of the FIDC AR1 and FIDC AR2 to be structured entities as defined by IFRS 10.
-We hold all subordinated quotas issued by these FIDCs, representing approximately 10% of the total outstanding quotas, while third parties hold all senior quotas, representing approximately 90% of the total outstanding quotas.
+We consider each of FIDC AR1, FIDC AR2, FIDC TAPSO and FIDC SOMA to be structured entities as defined by IFRS 10.
+The Company holds all subordinated quotas issued by the FIDCs AR, representing approximately 10% of the total outstanding quotas, FIDC TAPSO representing approximately 99% and FIDC SOMA representing 100%, while third-party partners hold all senior and mezzanine quotas, representing approximately 90% of the total outstanding quotas of FIDCs AR and 1% of TAPSO.

-The bylaws of these FIDCs were established by us at their inception, and grant us significant decision-making authority over these entities, such as the right to determine which credits rights are eligible to be acquired by these

-FIDCs.
-In addition, senior quota holders receive a fixed remuneration payment every six months and the senior quotas must be fully redeemed by us at the end of the third annual period.
-As sole holders of the subordinated quotas, we are entitled to the full residual value of the entities, if any, and thus we have the rights to their variable returns, if any.
+The bylaws of these FIDCs were established by us at their inception, and grant us significant decision-making authority over these entities, such as the right to determine which credits rights are eligible to be acquired by these FIDCs.
+In addition, senior and mezzanine quota holders receive a remuneration and must be fully redeemed by us at the maturity date.
+As sole holders of the subordinated quotas, the Company is entitled to the full residual value of the entities, if any, and thus the Company has the rights to their variable returns.

-In accordance with IFRS 10, we concluded we control each of FIDC AR1 and FIDC AR2 and, therefore, they are consolidated in our financial statements.
-The senior quotas are accounted for as a financial liability under "Obligations to FIDC senior quota holders" and the fixed remuneration paid to senior quota holders is recorded as interest expense.
+In accordance with IFRS 10, the Company concluded it controls FIDC AR1, FIDC AR2, FIDC TAPSO and FIDC SOMA, therefore, they are consolidated in the Company's financial statements.
+The senior and mezzanine quotas, when applicable, are accounted for as a financial liability under "Obligations to FIDC quota holders" and the remuneration paid to senior and mezzanine quota holders is recorded as interest expense.